This book is a call to action. You can participate. This is for you.

 Worries about AI risks have long been dismissed because AI itself sounds like science fiction.
 That is no longer possible.
 Fluent new text generators, such as ChatGPT, have suddenly shown the public that powerful AI is here now.
 Some are excited about future possibilities; others fear them.

 We don’t know how our AI systems work, we don’t know what they can do, and we don’t know what broader effects they will have.
-They do seem startlingly powerful, and a combination of their power with our ignorance is dangerous.
+They do seem startlingly powerful, and the combination of their power with our ignorance is dangerous.

-In our absence of technical understanding, those concerned with future AI risks have constructed “scenarios”: stories about what AI may do.
-We don’t know whether any of them will come true.
-However, for now, anticipating possibilities is the best way to steer AI away from an apocalypse—and perhaps toward a remarkably likeable future.
+We don’t know whether any of these scenarios will come true.
+However, for now, anticipating possibilities is the best way to steer AI away from catastrophe—and perhaps toward a remarkably likeable future.

 I have been wildly enthusiastic about science, technology, and intellectual and material progress since I was a kid.
 I have a PhD in artificial intelligence, and I find the current breakthroughs fascinating.
 I’d love to believe there’s a way AI could improve our lives in the long run.
 If someone finds one, I will do an immediate 180, roll up my sleeves, and help build that better future.